cedric-h/mohbsminions/README.md

 a new pocket, they are uncertain of its variety until they venture into it.

-A dynamic, hexagonally-tiled lighting system prevents the player from viewing pockets that are not connected by unoccupied tiles to any of their minions, again preventing them from discerning the nature of unopened pockets.
+A dynamic, hexagonally-tiled lighting system prevents the player from viewing pockets that are not connected by unoccupied tiles to any of their minions, again preventing them from discerning the nature (or location!) of unopened pockets.

 <a class="mk-toclify" id="controls"></a>
 # Controls
 The only way the player interacts with the world is by clicking.

+<a class="mk-toclify" id="smash-that"></a>
+## Smash that!
+If the player holds the mouse down over any of the following, their minions will proceed accordingly:

 <a class="mk-toclify" id="rock"></a>
-## Rock
+### Rock
 If they hold the mouse button down a rock, minions begin moving towards that rock.

-All minions 3 minion-lengths of the rock begin to take turns smashing themselves against the rock.
+All minions within 3 minion-lengths of the rock begin to take turns smashing themselves against the rock.

-An individual rock under assault by a determined group of minions lasts only a few seconds.
+An individual rock under assault by a determined group of minions lasts less than a second.

-Only six minions can surround any given rock given their relative sizes and the constraints of the Cartesian plane.
+Only six minions can surround any given rock due to their relative sizes and the constraints of the Cartesian plane.

 If the number of minions you have exceeds the number of spaces adjacent the selected rock, unoccupied minions will begin assaulting adjacent rocks instead.